bak/mongo_populator/README.md

 ## Usage

-This gem adds a "populate" method to a `Mongo::Collection`.
+This gem adds a `#populate` method to a `Mongo::Collection`.
 Pass the number of documents you want to create along with a block.
 In the block you can set the field values for each document.

     require 'rubygems'
     require 'mongo_populator'